 With this in mind, keep scrolling to see our edit of some of our favourite affordable sustainable brands—a list we plan on updating on the regular when we discover more labels of the same sustainable ilk.

 1. WE ARE KIN

-Aardes makes its clothing in small batches, producing only one collection a year, so it’s unlikely you will see someone with the same piece as you.
-Each garment is hand-printed and constructed and all our packaging is made from recycled materials and is itself recyclable.
+Aardes makes its clothing in small batches, producing only one collection a year, so it's unlikely you will see someone with the same piece as you.
+Each garment is hand-printed and constructed, and all packaging is made from recycled materials and is itself recyclable.

 If you were to look at any Who What Wear editor's current wish list, chances are you'd see one commonality: a piece from Daphine.
 The jewellery brand has made its mark on the fashion world with its gorgeous, pared-back designs, but did you know it also gets the sustainable seal of approval?
 All the pieces are handmade using recycled brass in its atelier, which is based in Jaipur.

 Former high-street designer Frankie Steed founded her namesake label after being inspired to create sustainable pieces influenced by bygone eras.
 Having only launched in autumn 2019, the collection is made in London, and production runs have been limited to 30 pieces per style to limit waste.
 The garments are made from recycled fabrics and are delivered to customers in gift bags made from fabric scraps to eliminate plastic waste.